-The HORNBACH-Baumarkt-AG subgroup still has not planned any market entry in a new country for the one-year forecast period, but will rather focus on expanding and modernizing its store network in existing country markets, i.e. in Germany and eight other European countries.
+We still have not planned any market entry in a new country for the one-year forecast period, but will rather focus on expanding and modernizing our store network in our existing country markets, i.e. in Germany and eight other European countries.
 Depending on the progress made in the building permit and construction planning stages, store openings may be rescheduled between individual years.